bitmovin/bitmovin-player-react/README.md

 export function MyComponent() {
   const [_counter, setCounter] = useState(0);

-  // This will create a new source object on every render and the player will reload unnecessarily every 500ms. const playerSource: SourceConfig = {
+  // This will create a new source object on every render and the player will be reloaded unnecessarily every 500ms. const playerSource: SourceConfig = {
     hls: "https://cdn.bitmovin.com/content/assets/streams-sample-video/sintel/m3u8/index.m3u8",
   };